 This motion detector alarm can detect a moving person from a distance of 1 meter.
 It uses a dual IR Transmitter-Receiver module HOA1405.
 When the sensor detects the reflected IR rays, alarm will sound for 2 minutes.
 The circuit can be modified for various applications including AC operated alarm systems.

-Motion Detector Circuit Schematic
+Schematic of the Motion Detector Circuit

-The main element in the motion detector circuit is the Dual IR reflective sensor HOA 1405.
+The main element in the movement detector circuit is the dual IR reflective sensor HOA1405.
 It has a built in IR diode and an NPN Photo transistor.
 The black covering of the module filters visible light rays and allow IR rays to fall on the Photo transistor.